B-Amela/Group_Project_7/README.md

  ###  Description of the data exploration phase of the project
 - Mock ML to clean and visualize the data
 - EDA
  ### Description of the analysis phase of the project
 ### Description of data preprocessing
+##Deep Neural Network- We had one column of categorical data; the decade in form of XXs (i.e 60s for 1960's).
 ### Description of feature engineering and the feature selection, including the team's decision-making process
 ### Description of how data was split into training and testing sets
  ### Explanation of model choice, including limitations and benefits